VovkVera/F/README.md

-Python test task
+Python test task.

-Brief
+Brief.

 You have to implement minimalistic Django application with admin interface and one REST endpoint.
 Important: before starting implementation you should read carefully Requirements paragraph and do the task accordingly to it.

 Description
 General
 Module should be designed for analysis of discount conditions between partner companies.